 April 27-29, 2020, Innsbruck, Austria

 We are pleased to announce that the TTRA Europe Conference 2020 will be held at the University of Innsbruck, Austria from 27th to 29th of April, 2020.
-Please find the call for contributions in the section [For Authors].
-Monday, 27th of April 2020 will be reserved for the doctoral colloquium day, please click [here].
+Please find the call for contributions below [view call for papers tab below].
+Monday, 27th of April 2020 will be reserved for the doctoral colloquium day [view The Doctoral Colloquium Day tab below].
 The abstract submission deadline ends in January – so please prepare your submission soon and feel free to send an abstract, extended abstract or a paper.
 We appreciate any submission and are happy to receive contributions from PhDs and industry partners who want to share their work with us.

 Smart destinations – Smarter tourists?

 Smart tourism has become a new buzzword for academics and practitioners.
 Earlier contributions focused on the nexus between smart technology and customers through applications that improve interaction and enrich tourist experiences.
 We adopt a much broader perspective of “smart tourism”.
 Smart tourism refers to socially sustainable approaches, new but lasting business ideas or environmentally friendly actions towards green tourism, including integrated solutions for transport and local agriculture.
 Tourism is subject to numerous challenges such as unbalanced tourism, shortage of skilled employees and increasing commodification and resortization.
 Besides, tourism shows special characteristics such as strong interdependency between service providers and strong presence of small and family entrepreneurs.
 Besides, it represents a melting pot for foreign employees and international visitors.
 Thus, the guiding question of this conference is “smart tourism – smarter tourists”?